Dean85e/portfolio_project1/README.md

-  * The header has an image of a child swimming which blends well with the color scheme of the website.
+  * The header has an image of a child swimming which blends well with the color scheme of this website.

   * The header shows the name of the club, it explains what the club is and who it is for.

-  * The header explains the club is for 2 to 16 year olds.
+  * The header explains that this club is for 2 to 16 year olds.

   * The header background contrasts with the header text.